Justin Jefferson Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 - Jefferson, in three matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.

-- The Bears are allowing 210.8 passing yards per game this year, the NFL's fourth-ranked pass defense.
+- This week Jefferson will face the NFL's fourth-ranked pass defense (210.8 yards allowed per game).

 - The Bears have surrendered 28 touchdowns through the air (1.8 per game).
-They are 24th in the NFL in that category.
+They are 24th in the league in that category.

 Recent Performances

-- In last week's game against the Packers, Jefferson was targeted 11 times and racked up six catches for 58 yards.
+- In last week's matchup with the Packers, Jefferson caught six passes for 58 yards while being targeted 11 times.

-- Over his last three games, Jefferson's 33 targets have resulted in 18 catches for 221 yards (73.7 ypg) and one touchdown.
+- Jefferson has added 18 receptions for 221 yards and one touchdown in his last three games.
+He's been targeted 33 times, producing 73.7 yards per game.

 Jefferson's Minnesota Teammates